Malulu/HRI-Design-2020/README.md

 #### Submissions
-Authors are invited to prepare a position paper (2-4 pages including references) using the IEEE [template](https://www.ieee.org/conferences/publishing/templates.html), and submit via email at: _gianni@pino.com_
+Authors are invited to prepare a position paper (2-4 pages including references) using the IEEE [template](https://www.ieee.org/conferences/publishing/templates.html), and submit via email at: _design4aigency@gmail.com_

 Participants’ contributions will be published on our website and on Arxiv.
 A joint publication may emerge as a report of the workshop outcomes.